mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 #### Using an Angular Form Control with an Editable Textbox

-Users may also provide an Angular `FormControl` to the `hsi-ui-editable-textbox` to manage the value of the texbox `input`.
+Users may also provide an Angular `FormControl` to the `hsi-ui-editable-textbox` `ngFormControl` input property to manage the value of the texbox `input`.

 If a form control is provided, the textbox will not emit values through the `valueChanges` event.
 Instead, users can subscribe to the form control's `valueChanges` observable to get the selected